-Select Messaging and select Options → Settings → Other.
+Select Messaging > Options > Settings > Other.

-- Save sent messages Choose if you want to save a copy of every text message, multimedia message, or e-mail that you have sent to the Sent items folder. - No. of saved msgs.
-Define how many sent messages will be saved to the Sent items folder at a time.
+Save sent messages-Choose if you want to save a copy of every text message, multimedia message, or e-mail that you have sent to the Sent folder.

+No. of saved msgs.-Define how many sent messages are saved to the Sent folder at a time.
 The default limit is 20 messages.
-When the limit is reached, the oldest message is deleted. - Memory in use Choose to which memory you want to save your messages: Phone memory or Memory card. - E-mail notification Choose whether you want to see the new e-mail indications, like tone or a note, when new mail is received to the mailbox.

-☆ Tip!
-If Memory card is selected, activate the Offline profile before opening the memory card slot door or removing the memory card.
-When the memory card is not available, messages will be saved in the phone memory.
+When the limit is reached, the oldest message is deleted.
+Memory in use-Choose the memory to where you want to save your messages: Phone memory or Memory card. ☆ Tip!
+If Memory card is selected, activate the offline profile before opening the memory card slot door or removing the memory card.
+When the memory card is not available, messages are saved in the phone memory.